-A well-functioning transportation system in Prince William County is essential, to ensure the efficient movement of people and goods, maintain the quality of life, and provide for economic growth and diversification.
-Prince William County has grown with the automobile-and the auto has provided the mobility to accommodate development within the County.
+A well-functioning transportation system in Prince William County is essential to ensure the efficient movement of people and goods, maintain the quality of life, and provide for economic growth and diversification.
+Prince William County has grown with the automobile - and the auto has provided the mobility to accommodate development within the County.
 The Transportation Plan is designed to promote the safe and efficient movement of goods and people throughout the County and surrounding jurisdictions.
-The plan will utilize a multi-modal approach to the transportation network-roadway, transit, bicycle, and pedestrian facilities.
+The plan will utilize a multi-modal approach to the transportation network - roadway, transit, bicycle, and pedestrian facilities.

-The traffic congestion problems currently being experienced are a result-in part-of local and regional population and employment growth that have combined to stress the existing system beyond its capacity to handle traffic.
+The traffic congestion problems currently being experienced are a result - in part - of local and regional population and employment growth that have combined to stress the existing system beyond its capacity to handle traffic.
 The Transportation Plan presented herein proposes a multi-modal program to address traffic congestion.

-The Transportation Plan will provide the basic framework to meet the existing and future needs of Prince William County, and serve as a useful guide to the Virginia Department of Transportation (VDOT) in its efforts to provide transportation improvements in accordance with the desires of the County.
+The Transportation Plan will provide the basic framework to meet the existing and future needs of the County, and serve as a useful guide for the Virginia Department of Transportation (VDOT) and the Prince William County Department of Transportation in their efforts to provide transportation improvements in accordance with the desires of the County.